Nsustain/.github/profile/README.md

 ***What does Nsustain stand for?***<br>
 E[<b>n</b>]vironment and
 [<b>sustain</b>]ability.
-Nsustain is a website where anyone working closely with the environment such as farmers, environmentalists, or scientists can come ask for help.
+Nsustain is a website where volunteers with open-source development skills can help farmers, scientists, environmentalists, and others who work closely with the environment to address problems related to environmental sustainability.

 <br>
 <br>